Grammar Quiz

 Ask yourself what a noun does in a sentence.
 A noun clause has the same function as a noun in a sentence.
 The following are five functions that a noun clause performs in a sentence.

-It has the same function in a sentence as a noun or pronoun.
-In the following sentence, the group of words written in bold are noun clauses and are the subject of their sentences.
+A noun clause has the same function in a sentence as a noun or pronoun.
+In the following sentence, the bold words are noun clauses and are the subject of their sentences.

 Whoever needs to understand should bring his notebook.